CupidonSauce173/MiPermissionsNET/README.md

 # MiPermissionsNET

- Permissions system using native MiNET Command Permission attribute and MySQL as database.
+<p align="center">MiPermissionsNET is a multi-groups permissions system using MiNET and MySQL.</p>